stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

 ## What you’ll learn
 - Breadboard anatomy (power rails, rows, the “gap”)
-- Resistors: why you need them for LEDs + a quick Ohm’s Law check
 - GPIO basics: inputs vs outputs, pin numbering, and safety
 - MicroPython on Pico with **Thonny** + the **picozero** library
 - Blink the onboard LED, then an external LED